brokenphilip/fixedphilip/README.md

 > [!IMPORTANT]
 > Currently, the bot is intended for **personal use only**:
 > - I will not be providing a guild/user invite link for my own hosted instance to the general public, and
-> - Feature requests will likely not be considered, unless I could benefit from them myself.
+> - Feature requests may be rejected on a biased, personal use-case basis

 ## Setup
 ### ...on Windows